DataONEorg/ca/README.md

 following sections are a synopsis of how all the CAs were created and how various CA functions can be run using OpenSSL alone.
 The `ca` shell script automates most of these functions, so their inclusion here is mainly as a reference and not intended for typical usage.
+(For more information on OpenSSL, see [openssl.org](https://www.openssl.org))

 ### SHA-256 Updates, Cross-Signing, and Naming Scheme